jusunghan/jusunghan.github.io/_posts/2020-05-16-naver-image-crawling.md

 tags:
 ---

-This post is about simple web crawling using beautiful soup.
+> This post is about simple web crawling using beautiful soup.

-I used this to crawl images of Korean celebrities to train a machine learning model to categorize which animals' image they match.
+> I used this to crawl images of Korean celebrities to train a machine learning model to categorize which animals' image they match.

-The code is below
+> The code script is shown below

 ```coq
 from urllib.request import urlopen